What you'll need

 To keep the tutorial series to a reasonable length, you’ll build only two web pages; but once you have done so, you should have sufficient knowledge to create more pages on your own.

 Note: You don’t need any previous experience with Dreamweaver.
 However, a general knowledge of Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS), will help to provide context to many of the topics in this series.
 HTML and CSS are both open web standards and there are a lot of resources available to learn these technologies.
-Define page structure with HTML, Understanding Cascading Style Sheets (CSS), and HTML & CSS provide a great foundation.
+Define page structure with HTML, Lay out and style web pages with CSS, and HTML & CSS provide a great foundation.

 Let’s get started by downloading the sample files, and taking a look at the finished project.